YoriKv/celpix/README.md

 # celPix

-**celPix** is a graphics viewer and editor for romhacking and research.
+**celPix** is a cross-platform graphics viewer and editor for romhacking and research.
 It supports a variety of formats, including compression, and has a full plugin system with examples to extend to custom and rarer formats.

-celPix is built on Python + Qt (PySide6) and runs on Windows, macOS, and Linux.
+If you run into issues or have questions.
+Submit a github issue or reach out to me on Discord with the https://romhack.ing/ Discord server.

 ## Features